JuniperKernel/JuniperKernel/README.md

 # Architecture Overview

 Juniper is a from-scratch Jupyter kernel implementing the 5.2 Jupyter messaging protocol and extending xeus for custom messaging.
-The zeromq architecture is a custom job because it handles R stdout/stderr in a novel way by listening on regular TCP sockets that R scribbles in via `socketConnection`s.
-Here's a diagram of the
+The zeromq architecture handles R stdout/stderr in a novel way by listening on regular TCP sockets that R scribbles in via `socketConnection`s.

-architecture:
+Here's a diagram of the architecture:

 <p align="center">
   <img src="./extras/zmq_arch.png" width=500>